-$$\begin{array}{rcl}

-x^{1} &=& x^{0} + \Delta x \\
+$$x^{1} = x^{0} + \Delta x

-y^{1} &=& y^{0} + \Delta y \\
+y^{1} = y^{0} + \Delta y

-z^{1} &=& z^{0} + \Delta z \\
+z^{1} = z^{0} + \Delta z

-s^{1} &=& s^{0} + \Delta s
+s^{1} = s^{0} + \Delta s$$

-\end{array} (12)$$
+(12)

 6) After updating the initial value to x^1, y^1, z^1, s^1 , we return to the Procedure 2.
 These procedures are repeated until $\Delta x, \Delta y, \Delta z, \Delta s$ becomes enough small.

-By following the above procedure, our proposed method has the possibility to calculate the receiver's position (x, y, z).
+By following the above procedure, our proposed method has the possibility to calculate the receiver's position (x,y,z).
 In our experience, the solution can converge by repeating several times even if the initial values are $x^0 = y^0 = z^0 = s^0 = 0$.

 IV.
-THE CHARACTERIZATION BY FIELD EXPERIMENT A. Setup and Environment
+Characterization by Field Experiment I A. Setup and Environment

 The experiments were conducted in order to evaluate the ability and the effectiveness of the proposed method.
 In the proposed method, the position estimation is performed while updating the traveling distance and the previous position.
 The assumed environment is an urban area.
 There are many buildings in urban areas.
 The satellites with low elevations tend to be shaded by the buildings.
-So, we trust only the satellites with high elevations.
+As the worst case, the number of the observable satellites is only three.
+We use three satellites with high elevations.

 In the experiment, we are using a bicycle as the moving vehicle.
 The bicycle is shown in Figure 2.
 As shown in Figure 2, a GPS antenna is attached to the loading platform.
 Also, the cycle computer is attached to the front wheel.
 The cycle computer is shown in Figure 3.
-The cycle computer is a device which senses a magnet mounted on the spokes of the tire to generate a pulse after each rotation.
+The cycle computer is a device that senses a magnet mounted on the spokes of the tire to generate a pulse after each rotation.
 The bicycle also has a data logger system.
 Each generated pulse is saved in the data logger.
 The sampling interval of the data logger is 1 ms. The example of the saved pulses is shown in Figure 4.
 From Figure 4, the cycle computer outputs 0V when the magnet passes the front of the sensor.
 Except above, the cycle computer usually outputs 2V.
 We can recognize the rotation of the tire by the pulses.
 Based on these pulses, the distance r_0 can be measured.
 The duration between an edge of a pulse and that of the next pulse is equal to the circumference of the tire.
 The traveling distance r_0 is calculated for each position estimation by using the circumference of the tire.